PatrickHollweck/Creative/Creative/myjson/README.md

 > It's not much, but it's mine.

-A more or less spec-compliant zero-dependency JSON parser written in typescript.
+A more or less spec-compliant zero-dependency JSON4 parser written in typescript.

 For information on the standard see https://www.json.org/